Having a phobia means you are extremely afraid of a specific object,

 some time, such as when speaking in front of a large group of people.
 People

-with phobias have so much fear that it is hard to do normal activities, such as
+with phobias have so much fear that it's hard to do normal activities, such as

 going to work.